-The Company derives revenue from multiple sources, including software licenses, maintenance and services.
-Frequently, the customer arrangements provide software licenses combined with maintenance and therefore including multiple performance obligations under ASC 606, Revenue from Contracts with Customer.
-The identification of performance obligations of the arrangement, particularly for more complex customer arrangements, requires a detailed analysis of the contractual terms and application of more complex accounting guidance.
-In addition, the allocation of the transaction price to each performance obligations within an arrangement (license, maintenance, and services) and the timing of revenue recognition, requires the application of management judgment.
+The Company derives revenue from multiple sources, including software licenses, maintenance, and services.
+Frequently, the customer arrangements provide software licenses combined with maintenance resulting in multiple performance obligations under ASC 606, Revenue from Contracts with Customer.
+The identification of distinct performance obligations, particularly for more complex customer arrangements, requires a detailed analysis of the contractual terms and application of more complex accounting guidance.
+In addition, the allocation of the arrangement consideration to each performance obligation within an arrangement (license, maintenance, and services) requires the application of management judgment.
 Revenue arrangements with higher contract values frequently require more complex management judgments.

-Given the accounting complexity and the management judgment necessary to identify performance obligations in the arrangement and determine the timing and allocation of revenue in arrangements with multiple performance obligations, auditing revenue recognition for such arrangements required a high degree of auditor judgment and an increased extent of effort.
+Given the accounting complexity and the management judgment necessary to identify performance obligations and determine the timing and allocation of revenue in arrangements with multiple performance obligations, auditing revenues required a high degree of auditor judgment and an increased extent of effort.